WorkingCodePod/workingcode/src/support-us/index.md

 In the unlikely event that you're not familiar with the way Amazon affiliate links work, here's the tl;dr:

 - You follow a link to [an amazon product](https://amzn.to/3aRbMqU) with someone's affiliate code baked in.
 Ours, in this case.
-- Anything you buy on Amazon after clicking that link sends a small percentage of the cost of that item to us, without increasing the price you pay at all.
-It's usually a percentage or two. (*Anything?!* Yes, anything.
+- ***Anything***\* you buy on Amazon after clicking that link sends a small percentage of the cost of that item to us, without increasing the price you pay at all.
+- So if you're already shopping on Amazon anyway, why not [click our link](https://amzn.to/3aRbMqU) and send a few pennies our way?

+\* *Anything?!* Yes, anything.
 Adam has received referral dollars for someone's underwear purchases and he's positive he's never sent out underwear referral links.
-Yes, we can see what you buy, so, be sure to prank us by buying weird stuff with our referral link! 😜)
+We can see what you buy, so be sure to prank us by buying all kinds of weird stuff with our referral link! 😜
-- So if you're already shopping on Amazon anyway, why not [click our link](https://amzn.to/3aRbMqU) and send a few pennies our way?

 <h2 id="patreon">Become a Patron</h2>